brandon-rhodes/python-patterns/python/module-globals/index.rst

 and ``__file__``,
-the full filesystem path to the module’s Python file itself — which is almost universally used to find data files included in a package, even though we the official recommendation these days is to use |pkgutil_get_data|_ instead.
+the full filesystem path to the module’s Python file itself — which is almost universally used to find data files included in a package, even though the official recommendation these days is to use |pkgutil_get_data|_ instead.

 .. |pkgutil_get_data| replace:: ``pkgutil.get_data()``